ivkei/llm-cli/README.md

 * Input files and whole directories into LLMs for them to read.
 * Requires absolutely no GUI to install and use.
 * History of conversations
+* Execute commands via LLMs right in the CLI

 # Installation
 ## Prerequisites